octopus-network/octopus-appchain-registry/README.md

 * `appchain_id`: The id of an appchain.

-This action will remove an appchain from this contract, and also delete the account of its `appchain anchor`.
+Qualification of this action:

 * The `sender` must be the `owner`.
 * The `appchain state` of the appchain corresponding to `appchain_id` must be `dead`.

+This action will remove the appchain corresponding to `appchain_id` from this contract, and delete the account of its `appchain anchor`.

-* Generate log: `Appchain <appchain_id> and its anchor is removed.`
+This action should generate log: `Appchain <appchain_id> and its anchor is removed.`